HeminRahimi/Cpp/Blif2Graph/Readme.md

    - Example: If your file is `example.blif`, just enter `example` when prompted. (a sample file named `alu4` has been included).

 5. **Output**:
-   - The program will create a graph from the given `.blif` file and output the number of modules, including I/O components.
+   - The program will create a graph from the given `.blif` file and output the number of modules, including/excluding I/O components.